NEFSC/READ-SSB-Lee-metadata/dealer.md

 Schema: CFDBS

-The dealer data are transaction-level reports at the level of the “market-category.”
+The dealer data are transaction-level reports at the level of the market-category.
 These data are primarily generated through mandatory reporting by federally-permitted fish dealers.
 The federal reporting is supplemented with data from non-federally-permitted (state-only) fish dealers.
 Data are currently reported electronically in partnership with ACCSP through SAFIS.

-+ CFDETSyyyy contains “detailed species data” for 1994-2003
++ CFDETSyyyy contains **detailed species data**  for 1994-2003
-+ CFDERSyyyy contains “detailed species data” for 2004-present
++ CFDERSyyyy contains **detailed species data** for 2004-present
 + CFLENyyyy -fish-level port sampling data for length

 Additionally, APSD has a table of CFDERS for all years, so no need to loop through iterative lists in R or or use UNION in SQL.
 This can be accessed with

-select * from fso_admin.cfders_all_years@garfo_nefsc;
+select * from NEFSC_GARFO.CFDERS_ALL_YEARS;

 # Current Collection Methods
-These data are the result of mandatory federal dealer reporting at the “trip-level”, supplemented by state-level, aggregated reporting.
+These data are the result of mandatory federal dealer reporting at the *trip-level*, supplemented by state-level, aggregated reporting.
 Federally permitted fish dealers that are required to report purchases of all fish to NMFS.

 # Changes to Collections Methods
 + The number of species triggering these requirements have increased over time, which has implications for completeness (50 CFR 648.6).
 For example, mandatory dealer reporting for Monkfish, herring, and hagfish began in 1999, 2001, and 2007 respectively.